GenericMappingTools/gmt/doc/rst/source/grdblend.rst

 .. _-Q:

 **-Q**
-    Create a header-less grid file suitable for use with :doc:`grdraster`.
+    Create plain header-less grid file (for use with external tools).
     Requires that the output grid file is a native format (i.e., not netCDF).

 .. _-V: